 But if he or she would reach out and touch others, then he or she is larger than just oneself.

+Let me quote one of my favorite verses.
 Hebrews 10:24-25 (ESV) - "And let us consider how to stir up one another to love and good works, not neglecting to meet together, as is the habit of some, but encouraging one another, and all the more as you see the Day drawing near."
 Stir up one another to love and good works.
-Encouraging one another.
+Encourage one another.